 4. Research networking groups prior to the show, such as Builder Partnerships and software user groups.
 Many have meetings at IBS.
 Looking into these groups provides another great way to both leverage your IBS investment and expand your networking opportunities.

-- Explore the Products Used to Create The New American Home 2022
+- Stylish, Innovative, Efficient Products Featured in The New American Home 2023

 Going to IBS without a plan and goals would be the equivalent of trying to build a house without blueprints or specifications.